 App-based studies may also be configured to send out customized notifications for any event or response entered in a study – an especially helpful feature for rapid visibility on adverse events.
 This indirectly makes a study safer for participants and allows for better outcomes.

 Power behind Big Data

 As it continues to surge in popularity, app-based clinical research has the potential to generate an unprecedented quantity of data.
 In an article published in Frontiers in Oncology, the potential positive impact of Big Data in clinical research is discussed: “Only a fraction of collected trial data are used and published.
 The data could, however, be utilized to perform sub-studies or can be merged to acquire new insights for clinical day-to-day life…less animal testing and patient recruitment in pharmaceutical or other trials would be needed.
 Especially, research in the area of highly rare conditions would benefit.
-Instead of using the hard road of recruiting a huge number of patients to gather valid results, computer simulation can accompany trials in rare tumor or diseases.”
+Instead of using the hard road of recruiting a huge number of patients to gather valid results, computer simulations can accompany trials in rare tumors or diseases.”

-Although there are a few hurdles that must be overcome before mHealth truly proliferates the industry, mobile app-driven studies will inevitably play a pivotal role in clinical research.
+Although there are a few hurdles that must be overcome before mHealth fully proliferates the industry, mobile app-driven studies will inevitably play a pivotal role in clinical research.
 As more organizations prepare to adopt new technology, we’re excited to offer a fully-featured data collection and study management app, TrialKit, that puts these capabilities – and many more – in the hands of research professionals everywhere.
 TrialKit’s mobile app performs the same ePRO & eConsent, EDC, RTSM, and CTMS functions as its web browser companion.
 To see how TrialKit can accomplish quicker, more cost-effective studies for research teams of all sizes, contact us today to request a live product demonstration.